Welcome to Spectre

 Capped Supply

-By capping the total supply, Spectre Network fosters a deflationary economic environment, ensuring token scarcity and potential value increase over time.
+With a fixed total supply, Spectre creates a deflationary economic model, ensuring coin scarcity and supporting value appreciation over time.

-With plans to implement the GhostFACE protocol, Spectre Network is set to offer non-disclosable, anonymous transactions, enhancing user privacy and financial security.
+With the upcoming GhostFACE protocol, Spectre will enable fully anonymous transactions, enhancing user privacy and financial security.

 FAQs